-- Complete an Application for Enrollment online or return the completed Application for Enrollment packet with the required non-refundable application fee before the semester deadlines.
-The application fee is \$35.00.
-The fee maybe waived if prospective students apply by priority deadlines.
-The application for admission includes a brief autobiographical essay and statement regarding the applicant's relationship to Jesus Christ. - 2.
+- 1. Complete an Application for Enrollment online free of charge. - 2.
 Submit a copy of their high school transcript showing graduation dates or GED to PNWCC.
-Students who are applying to the College before they have graduated from high school may send a transcript showing work completed to date.

-3. High School GPA

-Report your GPA on your application and then have a copy of your final high school transcript sent to PNWCC after you graduate.
-PNWCC requires a minimum 2.0 GPA from your high school experience.
-Applicants with less than a 3.0 GPA may be required to complete ACCUPLACER testing in reading, writing and mathematics for placement purposes.
+Students who are applying to the College before they have graduated from high school may send a transcript showing work completed to date. - a.
+The final official transcript containing dates of graduation, grade point average, and class standing is required prior to enrolling in classes.
+This official transcript must be sent directly to the College by the issuing institution at transcripts@pnwcc.edu. - b.
+Students with less than a 3.0 GPA will be required to complete ACCUPLACER or ALEKs testing in reading, writing and mathematics for placement purposes. - c.

-- a.
 Students with a GPA of 3.0 or higher will be admitted.
-However, we reserve the right to require placement testing as some courses are offered on multiple levels and it is important that students be placed at the most appropriate level. - 4.
-Submit your Scholastic Aptitude Test (SAT) or American College Test (ACT) to the College.
-The College does not currently require the writing section of the SAT or ACT for acceptance decisions. - 5.
-Where it is determined appropriate, complete a Math, Reading and Writing Placement Test at PNWCC. - 6.
-Students without a high school diploma or GED are required to take the ACCUPLACER Ability to Benefit test and earn scores within the defined acceptable score range to be eligible for Federal Financial Assistance.
-See the Ability to Benefit Test Policy for details.
+However, we reserve the right to require placement testing as some courses are offered on multiple levels and it is important that students be placed at the most appropriate level.

+- 3. Submit your Scholastic Aptitude Test (SAT) or American College Test (ACT) to the College if you completed these tests. - 4.
+Where it is determined appropriate, complete a Math, Reading, and Writing Placement Test at PNWCC. - a.
+Some students may be encouraged to take a Math Bridge Intensive Workshop.
+This workshop is for incoming students who place below College Level in Math based on ALEKS assessment.
+The workshop is designed to help students to refresh their math skills and transition from high school to college.
+Students work with an instructor and the web based ALEKS program to assess and build math skills in preparation for a college math course prior to the start of the semester. - 5.
+Send official college transcripts (if applicable) to transcripts@pnwcc.edu if you have taken any college courses while in high school.
-The final official transcript containing dates of graduation, grade point average, and class standing is required prior to enrolling in classes.
-This official transcript must be sent directly to the College by the issuing institution.

-For Fall 2021 students who have been unable to take a college entrance test due to testing cancellations, you may submit a PSAT score, admissions interview, essay, or academic reference instead.

-1. Official college transcripts (if applicable)

-If you have taken any college courses while in high school, please have those transcripts sent to PNWCC as well.

-Homeschool Admission Requirements
+HOMESCHOOL ADMISSION REQUIREMENTS